-A commitment should not be made to an employee of an applicant without the approval of the Office of State Personnel.
+A commitment should not be made to an employee or an applicant without the approval of the Office of State Personnel.
 Questions about an employee's or applicant's meeting minimum education and experience requirements or about salary or position classification should be directed to the Office of State Personnel.
-Questions about funds or other fiscal matters should be directed to the Budget Division.
+Questions about fixed matters should be directed to the Budget Division.

-Revised Effective April 1, 1973
+\Revised Effective April 1, 1973